yext/search-core/docs/answers-core.filtersearchresponse.md

 ## FilterSearchResponse interface

-The response of a filtersearch request.
+The response of a filtersearch

 <b>Signature:</b>